IMPORTANT UPDATE: This is one of the most popular pages on our site! Thanks for visiting!

-The mirrored aesthetic may not be for you
+The mirrored aesthetic may not be for you.

-The exact reflective quality that makes these nighttime privacy films so useful may not be your ideal aesthetic.
+The same reflective quality that makes these nighttime privacy films so useful may not be your ideal aesthetic.
 The only way to block an outsider’s gaze in the dark, and then the interior of your home or office is illuminated, is to make a wholly reflective or mirror-like surface.
 If you aren’t fond of that mirrored look, or it doesn’t suit your architectural style, this option may not be for you.

-Keep in mind, however, that we can balance the look by using the mirrored nighttime privacy film on the most visible windows, or windows in rooms where you prefer the most privacy or security, leaving other windows with regular, non-reflective window film.
+Keep in mind, however, that we can balance the look by using the mirrored nighttime privacy film on the most visible windows or windows in rooms where you prefer the most privacy or security, leaving other windows with regular, non-reflective window film.

-If you’re completely satisfied with the results, we can move forward with the rest of your selected windows.
+If you’re delighted with the results, we can move forward with the rest of your selected windows.
 If not, we’ll work with you to find other nighttime privacy options.
 You may discover decorative window film is the best way to go, or perhaps a standard window film will fit the bill by day, and you’ll opt to retain window coverings for privacy at night.